yandeu/ionic-react-typescript-starter/README.md

 </p>

 > This template is not yet ready for use since [@ionic/react](https://www.npmjs.com/package/@ionic/react) is still not finished and many components are missing.

+## How To Use

+- `npm start` to start the devServer
+- `npm run build` to build the production ready code to the /dist folder